IT490-Tech-Team/IT490-Project/deployment.md

 - test checks for releases in dev
 - prod checks for releases in test

-There will be assigned testers for each branch (no dev tester).
+There will be assigned testers for each branch (no assigned dev tester).
 The tester(s) will have the sole permission to close PRs in a specific repo.
-1 is assigned for test
-2 are assigned for prod